Violence, gangs and crippling poverty have driven families like 12-year old Jose*'s to seek safety in the U.S.

 2. Speak Up About the Rights of Migrant Families and Children Looking to Seek Asylum in the U.S.

 As children’s rights continue to be violated at the border, Save the Children cannot and will not remain silent.

-Through the SCAN, our supporters have written more than 567,000 emails to policymakers, speaking out against the violations of children’s rights, and advocating for protections.
+Together with our advocacy partner, Save the Children Action Network (SCAN), we have mobilized our advocates to write more than half-a-million messages to the Administration and Congress, speaking out against violations of children’s rights at the border.
 Our work will continue as long as children’s rights aren’t fully realized or protected.

-Support Our Work at the U.S. Border
+3. Support Our Work for Migrant Children at the U.S.-Mexico Border

-Since 1980, Save the Children in El Salvador has worked with local communities and organizations to design Sponsorship programs for kids.
+- Sponsor a Child In El Salvador: Since 1980, Save the Children in El Salvador has worked with local communities and organizations to design Sponsorship programs for kids.
 Targeted to help children from early childhood to early adulthood, our programs work to make a healthy and safe environment where children can learn and grow.